 Coincidentally, Ginault mentioned that they too used gunsmiths (without naming a state) to broach their bezels.
 Also coincidentally, Ginault’s movement holder looks very similar to the replica maker’s.
 For some people, this clinches it – for them, Ginault is the same person as the replica maker, there can be no question, and it’s just a rep-maker swapping dials, crowns, and engraving a caseback to go “legit.”

-To be clear: we asked Ginault these questions:
+To be clear: we asked Ginault these questions about the Controversial Ginault:

 - Are you the previously mentioned replica maker?